DFE-Digital/education-benchmarking-and-insights/documentation/architecture/6_Service-Conditions.md

 ## Unauthorised access

 - **Impact:** They may break the service, read or change confidential data.
 - **Prevention:** Separate production environment and tighten security.
-Non production environments should only hold test or anonymised data.
 Use Azure PIM to give users temporary access.
 Use single-sign-on and 2FA when possible.
 - **Detection:** Azure audit logs.
 - **Remediation:** Revoke access of the suspicious user, investigate their actions.
 Rotate secrets they may know.